sasctl.pzmm.write_json_files#

 Parameters:

-List of all packages found that are not Python built-in packages.
+package_list (list of str) – List of all packages found that are not Python built-in packages.

 Returns:

-List of all packages found that are not Python built-in packages or part of the Python Standard Library.
+list of str – List of all packages found that are not Python built-in packages or part of the Python Standard Library.

-static stat_dataset_to_dataframe(data: DataFrame | List[list] | Type[numpy.array], target_value: str | int | float = None) DataFrame[source]#
+static stat_dataset_to_dataframe(data: DataFrame | List[list] | Type[numpy.ndarray], target_value: str | int | float = None, target_type: str = 'classification') DataFrame[source]#

 Convert the user supplied statistical dataset from either a pandas DataFrame, list of lists, or numpy array to a DataFrame formatted for SAS CAS upload.